School Counseling FAQ

 5) Can I take my psychology prerequisites after I’m admitted to the program?

 Unlike education courses, psychology courses must be completed before beginning course work in the School Counseling Program.
 Prerequisite courses in psychology may be in process during the semester in which application to the program is made.
 However, evidence that the course work is being taken must be submitted with the program application.
 This can be submitted either in form of a mid-semester grade report or a letter from the instructor of the course(s) you are taking.

 6) I already have a Master’s Degree in another field.
 Can any of these credits transfer into the program?

 Students who have already earned a Master’s Degree in an area other than school counseling will likely need to take some or all of the coursework from the M.Ed. in School Counseling Program - as well as the Certification courses - in order for Millersville University’s School Counseling Program to endorse their certification as Professional School Counselors.

 The School Counseling Gradute faculty will discuss your Master's Degree transcript in depth during the individual admission interview, and they will make decisions regarding the additional level of coursework required at that time.
 Please consult the program's Plan of Work in order to identify potentially equivalent courses.

 7) I already have a Master’s Degree in Education.
 Can I just take the certification portion of the program and become certified as a school counselor?

 Students entering the program with a Master’s Degree in Education will also likely need to take some or all of the coursework from the M.Ed. in School Counseling program.
-Many of the core course in the program focus on learning and developing counseling skills and developing skills that are specific to the school counseling role.
+Many of the core courses in the program focus on learning and developing counseling skills and developing skills that are specific to the school counseling role.